soranjiro/aws-auth-command/README.md

 $ awx login -p sso-work
 SSO token is not valid.
 Running: aws sso login --profile sso-work SSO login completed for profile 'sso-work'.
+# AWS credentials for profile 'sso-work' are ready.
+# Copy and paste the following commands into your terminal:
+export AWS_PROFILE=sso-work
+# After setting the variables above, you can run AWS commands.
 ```

 2) List S3 with a static profile that requires MFA